HL7/fhir-medmorph/input/pagecontent/background.md

 #### Relationship between MedMorph RA IG and Subscriptions Backport IG

-The MedMorph RA IG uses [Subscriptions Backport IG]({{site.data.fhir.subscriptionsig}}/index.html) to enable content IGs to define specific trigger events using Subscription Topics.
+The MedMorph RA IG intends to use the Subscriptions Backport IG to enable content IGs to define specific trigger events using Subscription Topics.
 These subscription topics will be subscribed to by the HDEA per the Knowledge Artifact.
-Upon receiving notifications, the HDEA will process the notification and automate the MedMorph workflows without additional provider burden.
+Upon receiving notifications, the HDEA will process the notification and automate the MedMorph workflows without additional provider burden.However currently there is no Subscriptions Backport IG that is compatible with FHIR Release 4.0.1 hence the MedMorph RA IG currently does not include a dependency on the Subscriptions Backport IG, however an STU2 update will be made on MedMorph RA IG when the Subscriptions Backport IG becomes available.

 #### Other Existing Public Health IGs contributing to a common US PH Profiles Library